-Please note: in 2020, due to the changed timetable as a result of COVID-19, our advice is to visit only Hoedekenskerke by train.
+Please note: in 2021, due to the changed timetable as long as the Covid measures last, our advice is to visit only Hoedekenskerke by train.
 We suggest you visit the attractions at other stations later, separately, by car.

-In 2020, you will only be able to buy tickets online using the reservation module on the Rates & Tickets page
+In 2021, as long as the Covid measures last, you will only be able to buy tickets online using the reservation module on the Rates & Tickets page

-No, in 2020, you can only book and pay online, due to COVID-19.
+No, in 2021, as long as the Covid measures last, you can only book and pay online.
 See the Rates & Tickets page.